This is an unpublished editor’s draft that might include content that is not finalized. View the published version

 Media queries that selectively enable/disable JavaScript-driven animations based on operating system or user agent preferences allow users to prevent those symptoms.

-The understanding document for Motion Actuation includes links for changing the 'Reduce Motion' setting.
+The understanding document for Animation from Interactions includes links for changing the 'reduced motion' setting.

 Examples